tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Grasping something that is full is not as good as when it’s empty;
 -   Counting acutely, you cannot keep the tally for long.
--   Overbrimmed with gold and jade, makes it impossible to safeguard.
+-   Overbrimmed with gold and jade, makes a room impossible to safeguard.
 -
--   Riches and pride leads one to misfortune.
+-   Riches and pride leads to one's misfortune.
 -   When work is done and accomplished, achievements return to Heaven, back to the Dao.
 {:.verse}